jimratliff/GenoMac-user/README.md

 - [Repeatedly run the Hypervisor until it completes](#----------)

 ### Establish real-time connection to communicate text back and forth
-It’s useful to have a live, collaborative document—where changes on one propagate to all others.
+It’s useful to have a live, collaborative document—where changes on one device propagate to all others.
 When you’re configuring a new Mac, it’s helpful to have another, fully working Mac running to provide backup and research support.
 For example, you can copy a terminal error message from the new Mac into the Google Doc, and then go to the working Mac to retrieve that text and research it.
+Further, if you need to make a change to this repo, you can make those changes using a Mac that’s already authenticated at GitHub; for the user being configured, that step comes relatively late in the process.

 I use a Google Doc for this purpose.
 The main requirement is that it have very low setup requirements on the new Mac.[^TEXT_EXCHANGE_DOC_EXAMPLE]